kirpachov/lpda2-rails/README.md

 Il backend ragiona sempre in UTC.
 Sarà il frontend a convertire le date.

 ## Docker

+### First setup
+Before anything else, you need to define `docker-compose.override.yml`.
+If you don't define it, `docker compose` will fail.
+To define it, either copy `docker-compose.dev.yml` or `docker-compose.prod.yml`, depending on your need.

 > Docker Compose version v2.29.2

 > Docker version 27.2.0, build 3ab4256